annotation/text-fabric/tf/docs/about/datamodel.md

 ![Weave](../images/weave.png)
 [source](https://sew4home.com/tips-resources/buying-guide/all-about-fabric-weaves-tutorial)

-Now Text-Fabric, the tool, can be seen as the loom that sends features (the wefts) through a warp (the system of nodes and edges).
+Now TF, the tool, can be seen as the loom that sends features (the wefts) through a warp (the system of nodes and edges).

-The features **otype** and **oslots** are the ones that set up the system of nodes and edges.
+The features `otype` and `oslots` are the ones that set up the system of nodes and edges.
 That's why we call them *warp* features.
-Every Text-Fabric dataset contains these two warp features.
-(Later on we'll see a third member of the warp, **otext**).
+Every TF dataset contains these two warp features.
+(Later on we'll see a third member of the warp, `otext`).
 They provide the structure of a text and its annotations, without any content.
 Even the text itself is left out!

 ![Warp](../images/DataModel/DataModel.003.png)